 Children must ensure that all work is presented neatly.
 The full date and learning challenge of all work must appear at the top of the page and must be neatly underlined.
 Any mistakes must be neatly crossed out.
-In numeracy the short date may be used.
-Any drawings in books must be done in pencil and drawn inside a box.
+In Maths the short date may be used.
+Any drawings in books must be done in pencil.
 Pencils should continue to be used throughout the school for all maths work, diagrams, charts and maps.
 Children should be encouraged to always write with a sharp pencil and to use rubbers to correct mistakes, or cross through with a single line.
 Borders are not used.